xlladdins/xll/README.md

 ﻿# xll - a library for creating Excel add-ins

-This library makes it simple to call C++ functions from Excel.
+This library makes it simple to call C++ functions and macros from Excel.
 It is much easier to use than the Microsoft
 [Excel Software Development Kit](https://docs.microsoft.com/en-us/office/client-developer/excel/welcome-to-the-excel-software-development-kit).